pretorh/lfs-notes/steps/3-main-build.md

 Post-install/extract setup: `scripts/config/systemd.sh`

-Time: 0.6x real (user+sys: 4.0x)
+Time: 1.9x real

 ### Part 8

+Time: 3.1x for all 5

 - dbus
-    - no tests in lfs
+    - many tests are disabled
     - post install: see `scripts/packages/dbus-post.sh`
     - potential extract issue with `/var/run/dbus: Cannot mkdir: Too many levels of symbolic links`
-    - time: negligible
 - man-db
-    - tests: 52/52 pass
+    - tests: `man1/lexgrog.1` is known to fail
-    - time: negligible
 - procps-ng
-    - tests. all passed. "free with commit may fail"
-    - time: negligible
 - util-linux
+    - patch to skip test
     - tests:
         - may be harmful when run as root user, see `scripts/packages/util-linux-tests.sh` (to run as `tester`)
-        - "All 225 tests PASSED"
-        - `hardlink/options` ("The hardlink tests will fail if..."), failed initially but passed on re-run
+        - `hardlink/options` ("The hardlink tests will fail if...")
-    - time: 0.37x real (user+sys: 1.0x)
+    - time: 1.1x real
 - e2fsprogs
-    - tests: "371 tests succeeded     0 tests failed"
+    - tests: `m_assume_storage_prezeroed` is known to fail
     - post-install: see `scripts/packages/e2fsprogs-post.sh`
-    - time: 0.35x real (user+sys: 0.6x)

 ## Cleanup